GW-CS-SD-24-25/GW-CS-SD-24-25.github.io/ideas.md

 # Financial Portfolio Management Tool:
 Create an algorithm that optimizes investment portfolio allocations based on risk tolerance and market trends.
 Build a web or mobile application that allows users to manage their portfolios, leveraging the algorithmic insights.

-# Energy Consumption Monitoring System:
-Design an algorithm to analyze energy consumption patterns in a building.
-Implement the algorithm in a system that collects and visualizes energy usage data, aiding in energy efficiency improvements.

 ## Research Projects